naivedeveloper95/naivedeveloper95/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Web3
+- 🌱 You can find me in the Circular Queue of full-stack development.
-- 👯 I’m looking to collaborate on open source project
+- 👯 Happy to collaborate on an open-source project
-- 💬 Let's gossip about web3😊.
-You could tell me something about it.
+- 💬 Let's gossip about all things nerdy in tech😊.